joshstevens19/rrelayer/crates/cli/README.md

 ## Design

 - relayer init - creates a new relayer project
-   - rrelayer project name - required
+   - enter rrelayer project name - required
-   - project description - optional
+   - enter project description - optional
    - docker support out of the box? [yes, no] creates you a new project with a rrelayer.yaml file in it + .env file with stuff in